Contact Hero

 EmpowHer Grants

 Eligible Applicants: Female entrepreneurs 22 years of age and older with businesses registered and operating solely in the United States.
-An applicant’s business must address a social issue directly or through its business model, and must not be more than 3 years old.
+An applicant’s business must make a social impact through its product or business model, must be earning revenue, and must not be more than 3 years old.
 To be awarded grant funding, applicants must self-report a credit score and agree to a third-party background check.

 Grants: Applicants may request up to $25,000 in business support.
 Grant funding is remitted as reimbursement (following proof of payment) for business-related expenses.
 Applications must include business plans and detailed budgets.
 Funding is paid to grantees after business-expense receipts are submitted to Boundless Futures Foundation.